Training Deep Morphological Neural Networks as Universal Approximators: Deep morphological neural networks

+Interestingly, linear networks with a ReLU activation correspond to PWL functions and are \(1\)-st order universal approximators.
+This allows efficient first-order optimization.
+They are not \(2\)-nd order universal approximators (with the second derivative being \(0\) almost everywhere), which might explain why SGD is so efficient at training linear networks, while second order methods are not.
+That is, linear networks suffer from the same exact training problem, one level higher.

-\paragraph{DEP-based DMNNs.} Another way of building a DMNN is by using DEP units in each layer \citep{ARAUJO201712}.
+\paragraph{DEP-based DMNNs.} Another way of building a DMNN is by using DEP units in each layer \citep{araujo2017morphological}.
 For a network with \(L\) layers we can write it in recursive form as follows:

-where \( \lambda^{(n)}_i \in [0,1], \forall i\in [N(n)], n\in [L] \), and \(f^{(n)}\) a common activation function or identity.
+where \( \lambda^{(n)}_i \in [0,1], \forall i\in [N^{(n)}], n\in [L] \), and \(f^{(n)}\) a common activation function or identity.

-On first sight, this network, a generalization of the previous networks, looks like it solves both problems.
+On first sight, this network, a generalization of the previous networks, looks like it solves the bounded slope and sparsity problems.
 By taking the sum, working backwards the gradient disperses in two paths and we have diffusion of the gradient across more parameters and more inputs.
 In addition, by multiplying the two terms by \(\lambda^{(n)}_i\) and \(1-\lambda^{(n)}_i\) we have more diversity in the values of the gradient.
 However, while it indeed solves the problem of sparse gradients, this network is too not a universal approximator, and in fact very limited in the range of functions it can represent, as the following theorem suggests.